PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: System Evaluation

-In comparison, DFX only achieves 3.99$\times$ higher energy efficiency compared to the GPU baseline\cite{hong2022dfx}.
-TransPIM reports $\sim$250$\times$ energy reduction\cite{zhou2022transpim}.
-SpAtten reports 382$\times$ over GPU\cite{wang2021spatten}, but only the attention layer is considered for energy consumption while others including FFN layers are not considered.
+In comparison, DFX only achieves 3.99$\times$ higher energy efficiency compared to the GPU baseline \cite{hong2022dfx}.
+TransPIM reports $\sim$250$\times$ energy reduction \cite{zhou2022transpim}.
+SpAtten reports 382$\times$ over GPU \cite{wang2021spatten}, but only the attention layer is included in energy estimate while others including FFN layers are not considered.
 Speedup and energy efficiency for the above mentioned accelerators are summarized in Table \ref{tab:2}.